Dr Marianne Hem Eriksen

 My research ranges topics from infancy, power and the powerless, to movement, dreams and the self in the past.
-It centres around three main axes of late prehistoric and early medieval Scandinavia: the entwinement between architecture and inhabitants; the complex relationships between the living and the dead; and politics of everyday life.
+It centres around three main axes of late prehistoric and early medieval Scandinavia: the entwinement between architecture and inhabitants; the complex relationships between the living and the dead; and politics of the body.
 Often, I have worked with the links between architectural spaces and human bodies, by considering how prehistoric houses are built by bodies, produce certain bodily experiences, can be conceptualised as bodies themselves - and how dead bodies, parts and whole, are linked to domestic space.
 I have a strong interest in the lived experiences of inequality and gender.

 2021-2026 ERC Starting Grant Body-Politics: Death, Personhood, and Sexuality in the Iron and Viking Ages (project website)